ShadowKing47/TDRF/README.md

 Step 4.Use the link " http://127.0.0.1:8000/api/timeseries/predict/ " in Postman and Select 'POST' method

-Step 5.Headers section should be
+Step 5.Headers Section should be

 key : Content_type

 Value : application/json

-Body Section Select raw -> JSON
+In Body Section select :  raw -> JSON

 Use the Following input to generate the prediction for next timestamp